 What Is Kilimanjaro Altitude Sickness?

 Kilimanjaro Altitude Sickness which is also called acute mountain sickness is the Physical distress from difficulty in adjusting to the lower oxygen at a higher altitude level.
-Most of the cases in altitude sickness are mild but it can also be life-threatening.
+Therefore in most cases of altitude sickness are mild but it can also be life-threatening.

-The Kilimanjaro Altitude Sickness Symptoms will occur within a few hours after arrival at a higher elevation which has a high-altitude level and includes headache, shortness of breath, nausea, and inability to exercise.
-Sometimes you will need to be moved to the lower altitude to get adjusted to your body.
+The Kilimanjaro Altitude Sickness Symptoms will occur within a few hours after the arrival.
+At a higher elevation which has a high-altitude level includes headache, shortness of breath, nausea, and inability to exercise.
+Thus you will need to be moved to the lower altitude to get adjusted to your body.

-Everyone who climbs to the higher altitude will not get altitude sickness if you maintain with the proper Health Precaution and it is also unpredictable as who will be vulnerable to the altitude sickness.
+Everyone who climbs to a higher altitude will not get altitude sickness if you maintain the proper Health precautions and it is also unpredictable as to who will be vulnerable to the altitude sickness.

-The main cause of Kilimanjaro Altitude Sickness would be shorter itineraries, as this will not allow you for proper acclimatization and make you feel uncomfortable to intake oxygen.
+The main cause of Kilimanjaro Altitude Sickness would be shorter itineraries.
+For this reason, you will not allow for proper acclimatization and make feel uncomfortable to intake oxygen.

 It is always recommended not to continue if your symptoms fail to improve and descend if the symptoms get worst at the same altitude.